validatedid/trussihealth-api/README.md

-# TRUSSIHEALTH API
+# TruSSI Health API

-This project contains an API component used in [TrussiHealth](https://ontochain.ngi.eu/content/trussihealth-decentralized-trustworthy-health-information-exchange-patients-self-sovereign).
+This project contains an API component used in [TruSSI Health](https://ontochain.ngi.eu/content/trussihealth-decentralized-trustworthy-health-information-exchange-patients-self-sovereign).
 Specifically, this API is used by health centers to deliver health credentials to patients and by doctors to retrieve health data securely saved.

 This API exposes 2 endpoints: